Angus Scrace

 Denis Kilroy

-Managing Partner, The KBA Consulting Group
+Managing Director, The KBA Consulting Group

 “I believe there ought to be higher levels of transparency in financial services because being in business is an opportunity to create wealth by being of service to society, not an opportunity to appropriate wealth at the expense of non-shareholder stakeholders.
 Transparency is an important defence against wealth appropriating behaviour"

-Dr Kara Tan Bhala
+Dr. Kara Tan Bhala

 President and Founder, Seven Pillars Institute for Global Finance and Ethics